sylph01/project-asmr-slides/slides.md

 -->

 <!--
+This is what the update function looks like.

 We first take the wrapped context from the instance, then pass it to Mbed TLS's functions.

 When you define an instance method, you want to call `mrbc_incref` to prevent the object from being GCed.
+Without this, if you call instance.update the next time, the object will be deallocated at that point, so it will result in a segfault.
 -->

 ----